 - Easy Vegan sun-dried tomato pasta

-- Vegan pumpkin risotto
+- Vegan risotto

 Since you made it this far we are basically best friends so be sure to follow me on Instagram, Pinterest, TikTok and Facebook where I share even more recipes and healthy living tips!
-And don’t forget to leave this recipe a star review before you go!
+And don’t forget to leave this recipe a star rating before you go!

 Vegan Shrimp